Panenco/panenco-ui/src/components/form/day-picker/day-picker-README.md

 }
 ...
 ```
 Also DayPicker is fully available on the keyboard.
-AAfter opening the calendar we can
+After opening the calendar we can
 move forward with **tab-button**, back with **shift+tab-button**, **enter** to select the day, and to move by days **← → ↑ ↓ buttons**